 Another relatively recent example is H&M x Balmain collection.
 There was only a limited amount of sizes, per shops, per country worldwide.
 So even though H&M has many shops in one country, the collection wasn’t available everywhere.
 Even H&M website had limitations, that you were able to purchase only one item per product from this collection.
 With these limitations and narrowed availability, Balmain collections we’re sold out very quickly.
 (Mondalek 2015)

 If you are a designer, you need to create a time-frame of how long does it take for your design to actually end up into the store.
-Remember, your products can be promoted before they even hit the store, to gain that mental availability through advertising and different marketing strategies.
+Remember, your products can be promoted before they even hit the store.
+This helps to gain that mental availability through advertising and different marketing tactics and strategies.

 With this time-frame, you can easily see, when your designs go into production (factory) and how long will it take to get them in to the stock.
 You don’t want to keep your customers waiting for too long from the moment you promote to the actual point when your customers want the item to be available for purchase.